LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W04-D1-StylingWithCSS.md

 - dot selects a class.

-- Example of a css class rule:
+- Example of a CSS class rule:

     ```css
     .greenBold {